 Merit Scholarship - To demonstrate its commitment to academic excellence, the University awards financial assistance to incoming freshmen who have attained outstanding academic records.
 The annual scholarships are renewable until graduation, provided minimum grade point averages and satisfactory academic progress are maintained.
 The minimum averages required for retention of the award are outlined in the scholarship notification letter.
-Annual award amounts range from $5,000 to $20,000.
+Annual award amounts range from $5,000 to $20,000 (these amounts include the University’s Residential Grant for students living on campus).
 Students are automatically given scholarship consideration at time of admission.

 Legacy Award - Incoming full-time freshmen who are the children or grandchildren of Misericordia University alumni will receive a $1,000 annual award.

 Sibling Grant - A sibling discount of $1,000 per year is available when 2 or more eligible siblings are concurrently enrolled at the institution.
 Award is given to the eldest sibling.

 Non Pennsylvania Resident Grant - Out of state students who demonstrate significant financial need and reside on campus will be reviewed for the non-Pennsylvania resident grant.
 This annual award is renewable provided on-campus residency and satisfactory academic progress are maintained.
 Eligibility is determined by filing the FAFSA annually.